EvansWinner/Apljack/README.md

      [add brilliant code here]
      }}}

-See test.aplj for a small example that can be processed with
+See test.aj for a small example that can be processed with

-    $ apljck test.aplj
+    $ aj test.aj

+You don't have to use the .aj extension.
+I just did for the heck of it.

+Also, because of the nature of the hack (and yes, it's a terrible hack) you can't do this:

+    $ aj text.aj > output.txt

+It will get confused and die.
+So, unfortunately, you have to just use a terminal emulator with which you can cut and paste the output.
+I do not like this.
+No, Sam-I-Am, I do not like this one bit.
+But it's better than nothing.
+At some point I may try to fix it, when I understand Unix pipes and redirection and file descriptors, and all the rest better.

 See the variables section at the top of the code.
 In particular, if you think you will need more than one second for APL to process a line